peter-sifuentez/peter-sifuentez/README.md

 ## Hi there 👋
 My name is Peter, I enjoy building websites while learning new technologies and sharping my skills.
 Here is some info about me:

-🔭 I’m currently working on a custom made ecommerce safari theme website
+🔭 I’m currently working on a resort theme website

 🌱 I’m currently learning about PWA's